ArekHalpern/personal-editor/prd.md

 OSTRACA - AI TEXT EDITOR

 Product Requirements Document (PRD)
-This PRD outlines the requirements and specifications for a minimal, modern HTML/JSON text editor desktop application built with Tauri.
-It uses shadcn components for a sleek UI, Tiptap for rich text editing, and allows users to save files locally as a single HTML/JSON file.
+This PRD outlines the requirements and specifications for a minimal, modern HTML text editor desktop application built with Tauri.
+It uses shadcn components for a sleek UI, Tiptap for rich text editing, and allows users to save files locally as a single HTML file.

 Implementation Status:
 ✅ = Implemented